16 Most Common Stainless Steel Grades [Explained]

 Since grade 316 offers better resistance, it is preferred for making pharmaceutical equipment, medical tools, stainless steel floats, and commercial kitchen appliances.

-The low carbon version of this alloy, Grade 316L, is immune from grain boundary carbide precipitation (sensitization).
-Therefore it is mainly used in heavy gauge welded parts.
+The low-carbon version of this alloy, Grade 316L, is immune to grain boundary carbide precipitation (sensitization).
+Therefore, it is mainly used in heavy-gauge welded parts.
 The high carbon version, Grade 316H, offers greater strength at elevated temperatures and is often used for structural applications above 500°C.

 4. Grade 321